 - Scroll down near bottom to Student_Web_ID and Student_Web_Password

-GAM works well for many things, and there’s a quick and easy way to get users into an OU using GAM.
-The target OU in this case is iPads – Pangyo, a subgroup of our Organizational Emails group.
+- Put users into an OU.
+The target OU in this case is iPads – Pangyo, a subgroup of our Organizational Emails OU.
 I put a list of usernames into a text file (ipads.txt) saved in my GAM folder and ran the following in Terminal:

 At KIS, we assign our school-owned iPads Google accounts.
 But since they’re in our staff domain, they’re automatically added to our allstaff email group and receive all the email sent to that group.
 We don’t want these emails to show up in the iPad mail app and needed a way to remove those addresses from the group mail list.
 This is the method we use: